sarahcdev/sarahcdev/README.md

   <p style="margin-left: 15px;"><b>Aubrey:</b> These conversations are mostly happening among people who are not diabetic, don't have PCOS, and don't necessarily have insulin resistance.
 So, they're mostly people, as a result, who have a very imprecise understanding of blood glucose and how it all works. </p>

   <p>It doesn't break down when you go to a restaurant -- and this is exactly what I mean by <b>missing the point</b>.
 It's how you know to order whole wheat toast with peanut butter instead of dry white toast.
-It's useful for me.
+It's useful for me, and for anyone working to keep their blood sugar controlled, to prevent diabetes.
 BAM!
 Disproved you by counterexample, podcast over. </p>

   <h4>References:</h4>
   <ol>